-The board applied all of the principles and provisions of the Code throughout the year ended 31 March 2014, except in four respects:
+The board applied all of the main principles and provisions of the Code throughout the year ended 31 March 2016, except in the following respects:

-2. Our audit committee did not consist solely of independent directors.
-Under our relationship agreement with Altria Group, Inc. (Altria), as approved by shareholders in 2002 and in 2005, Altria has the right to nominate a director to the audit committee, and has nominated Mr Devitre, whom the board does not consider to be an independent director for the purposes of the Code.
-The board nevertheless considers that the composition of the audit committee remains appropriate, given Altria’s interest as the company’s largest shareholder, and is satisfied that, having regard to the experience and background in financial matters of Mr Devitre, is a former chief financial officer of Altria, the independence from management and the effectiveness of our audit committee in discharging its functions continue to be considerably enhanced and not in the least compromised.
+1. Our audit committee did not consist solely of independent directors.
+Under our relationship agreement with Altria, as approved by the shareholders in 2002 and 2005, Altria has the right to nominate a director to the audit committee, and has nominated Dinyar Devitre, who the board does not consider to be an independent director for the purposes of the Code.
+The board nevertheless considers that the composition of the audit committee remains appropriate, given Altria’s interest as the company’s largest shareholder.
+Dinyar Devitre is a former Chief Financial Officer of Altria and the board considers that his experience and background in financial matters and his independence from management mean that the effectiveness of our audit committee in discharging its functions is considerably enhanced and not compromised by his membership.